30 BEAUTIFUL Banff Lakes You Have To Visit

 Sunrise at Herbert Lake

-Herbert Lake is a small Banff lake just off the Icefields Parkway not long after you pass the park gates leaving the TransCanada highway.
-Its location and the fact that it’s not considered a highlight in Banff means the lake remains quiet throughout the summer.
+Herbert Lake is a small lake just off the Icefields Parkway which you can find on your left hand side not long after you pass the park gates from Lake Louise.
+Its location and the fact that it’s not considered a big highlight in Banff means the lake remains quiet throughout the summer.

 However, the lake is gorgeous and has some phenomenal mountain views from its waters.
-A picnic area right along the lake shores makes it easy to put a SUP or kayak in the water.
+A picnic area right along the lake shores makes putting a SUP or kayak in the water easy.
 While you’re paddling around, keep an eye out as there is a diving board; if you’re brave enough to take a dip in the frigid waters — make sure you pick a warm day.

 Boom Lake